IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 ![](_attachments/shared-provisioning-11.png)

-Once the resources have been successfully deployed, the components that are described within the <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview#shared_overview-specs" target="_blank">technical specifications documentation for VMware Shared</a> will be installed within your VMware virtual platform environment.
+Once the resources have been successfully deployed, the components that are described within the <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview#shared_overview-specs" target="_blank">technical specifications documentation for VMware Shared</a> will be installed within your VMware virtual instance.

 When the resources are ready to use, the status will be changed to **Ready**.
 When ready, proceed to the <a href="https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Managing/" target="_blank">Managing</a> module of this hands-on documentation.